-3. Who Is Responsible for Pre-Screening and Screening Applications?
+2. Who Is Responsible for Screening Applications?

 - a.
-Pre-screening may be completed by a contractor and/or a BOS. - b.
-For all applicants, a BOS in the OCE San Francisco and Philadelphia CODS screens the application. - c.
-The San Francisco CODS reviews all applications by ANC-owned concerns for completeness.
+For all applicants, a BOS in the OCE San Francisco and Philadelphia CODS serving the territory where the applicant's principal place of business is located screens the application. - b.
+The San Francisco CODS reviews all applications by ANC-owned concerns for completeness, regardless of where the concern is located.

-4. How Long Does SBA Have to Pre-Screen an Application?
+3. How Long Does SBA Have to Screen an Application?